 In Hero of Ages, Vin, not knowing the name of the malignant entity she inadvertently freed, starts calling him "Ruin" because it just seems to fit.
 This is, of course, said entity's actual name.
 Was it just Vin making a lucky guess?
 Nope; we find out later that Ruin actually rather likes Vin because of how deadly she is, and he can speak into her mind via her earring and be subtle enough she can't tell it from her own thoughts (or her memories of Reen).
 She knows his name because he told her.

-At first I was confused as to why guards in a pseudo-medieval/renaissance-tech setting only wear breastplates instead of full mail, helms, greaves, and so on.
+It seems odd that guards in a pseudo-medieval/renaissance-tech setting only wear breastplates instead of full mail, helms, greaves, and so on.
 Even with the obvious threat of Allomancers and Mistborn, if you're going to armor up against mundane threats, you'll want full protection.
-Then I realized that if you're just wearing a breastplate and an Allomancer shows up, all you need to do is cut the straps and you're no longer immediately helpless against an Allomancer, while a fully-armored soldier will never get all his gear off before an Allomancer uses him for all manner of hilarity.
+But if you're just wearing a breastplate and an Allomancer shows up, all you need to do is cut the straps and you're no longer immediately helpless against an Allomancer, while a fully-armored soldier will never get all his gear off before an Allomancer uses him for all manner of hilarity.
 Going around with just a breastplate is an effective compromise between being armed for mundane threats and still being of some utility against an Allomancer.
+In fact, breastplates are apparently designed with emergency release straps for just that reason.

 Feruchemists were ruthlessly hunted for decades or even centuries, because the Lord Ruler feared what would happen if A Mistborn/Feruchemist was born.
 So why did he change course, let the Terris survive as eunuch stewards, allow them to wear the metal needed for Feruchemy, and risk allowing a remnant of Feruchemists to survive?
 So he could harvest their powers for his Steel Inquisitors.
 We know that they were granted at least Feruchemical gold.
 Essentially, he turned the Terris into breeding stock to augment his servants.